The Blush Blooms Teacher Planner Resource Pack was our most popular teacher planner in 2019 and it’s back!

 Everything about your planner is entirely up to you!
-I’m just here to show your the possibilities.
+I’m just here to show you the possibilities.

 Set your printer to print at actual size, because our designer has created this resource to fit perfectly on letter paper with this setting.
-I printed my planner on a laser printer, with varied paper weights (240GSM card for the covers and term dividers, regular copy paper for the rest).
-Laser printers will give a light sheen, while inkjets will give a matte finish.
+I printed my planner on a laser printer, with varied paper weights (cardstock for the covers and term dividers, regular copy paper for the rest).
+Laser printers will give a light sheen, while ink-jets will give a matte finish.

-The editable teacher planner cover is my favorite element of the Blush Blooms Diary!
+The editable teacher planner cover is my favorite element of the Blush Blooms Planner!
 If you love the look of it as-is, with Planner written on the front in soft gold script, just download it as a PDF file and print!
-If you’d like to personalize your diary to truly make it your best teacher planner ever, download and open your file as an editable Word document.
-Simply click on the text box, delete “Planner” and type whatever you’d like!
+If you’d like to personalize your planner to truly make it your best teacher planner ever, download and open your file as an editable Word document.
+Simply click on the text box, delete “Planner”, and type whatever you’d like!

 Some ideas are: